agl/pond/README.md

 Message encryption follows the lead of OTR.
 Parties exchange a stream of Diffie-Hellman public values as they exchange messages.
 We omit OTR's key identifier because that counter reveals information about the number of messages that a pair of users have exchanged.
 Rather we simply use trial decryption to find the DH values that a particular message is using.

-In addition to omitting the key identifier, we also omit OTR's anti-reply counter for the same reason.
+In addition to omitting the key identifier, we also omit OTR's anti-replay counter for the same reason.
 This allows servers to replay messages to users, although each message has a unique ID and a timestamp.
 Users have a time-limited anti-replay window within which duplicate messages are suppressed and, outside of that, using the timestamp on the message is viable and abnormally old messages should be highlighted.

 As a matter of custom, users delete messages after a number of days (currently a week).
 Of course, there is nothing to enforce this in the same way that there's nothing to enforce the custom that OTR IM conversations aren't logged.